-In order for a shareholder proposal for the 2022 Annual Meeting of Shareholders to be eligible for inclusion in M&T's proxy statement pursuant to SEC Rule 14a-8, we must receive the proposal at our principal executive offices no later than November 8, 2021.
+In order for a shareholder proposal at next year's meeting, the 2023 Annual Meeting of Shareholders, to be eligible for inclusion in M&T's proxy statement pursuant to SEC Rule 14a-8, we must receive the proposal at our principal executive offices no later than November 16, 2022.
 You must provide your proposal to us in writing and it must comply with the requirements of SEC Rule 14a-8.